junghwayang/junghwayang.com/src/content/uses.md

 category: 'uses'
 ---

 A continuously updated list of things I use in my daily life.
-Inspired by Wes Bos' [uses.tech](https://uses.tech/), so here I'm joining the party. 🎉
+Inspired by Wes Bos' <a href='https://uses.tech/' target='__blank'>uses.tech</a>, so here I'm joining the party. 🎉

 ## 💻 Hardware